Astrakhan Astrakhan Oblast, Russia Travel Guide

 Follow your ride in real-time on a map.

-For greater independence and flexibility, car rental is an option.
-Other rental types like motorcycles, scooters, or city-wide bike-sharing programs are less common or not widely available for tourists in Astrakhan.
+For greater self-sufficiency and flexibility, car rental is an option.
+Other rental types like motorcycles, scooters, or city-wide bike-sharing programs are less common or not widely accessible to tourists in Astrakhan.

 Less common and not widely available for travelers.
 Road conditions can be challenging.